Editor's Note: This post blog was originally posted in August 2021, and it has been updated with additional info in June 2022.

 One easy way to discern between the two is that design focuses on the user while development is focused on the designer.
 However, both have the same goal of creating a website that users will find helpful and aesthetically pleasing.

 Whether you're a brick-and-mortar with a website looking to expand your online presence or if your business is entirely online, your website is a vital part of your business.
-It's a representation of your business, and for some customers, your only chance to make a good impression.
+It's a representation of your business, and for some customers, it's your only chance to make a good impression.

 Just as you wouldn't want your customers to come into your storefront if it was messy, disorganized, or poorly designed, you also don't want your customers trying to navigate an outdated, unprofessional website.